This blog may contain affiliate links. Read our disclosure policy for more info.

 It might sound kind of lame, but it isn’t.
 Honestly in Queenstown, the Luge goes really fast!
 You can control your speed by using the break, and chances are you won’t be able to ride the whole track without using your break at least a couple of times (yes, that’s a challenge!)

-Kids as young as 6 years old and 110 cm tall can ride Red Track on the Luge by themselves.
-Kids over 135 cm tall can also ride the Blue Track alone.
+Kids as young as 6 years old and 110 cm tall (43 in) can ride Red Track on the Luge by themselves.
+Kids over 135 cm tall (53 in) can also ride the Blue Track alone.
 Kids under these requirements can ride with an adult as many times as they want for only $5!

 13. Mountain biking

-Mountain biking is Queenstown’s extreme summer sport.
+The best time to visit Queenstown for mountain biking is in summer.
 People come from all over to mountain bike Queentown’s trails.
 The most popular mountain biking trails in Queenstown are the downhill ones from the top of Bob’s Peak.
 You can purchase daily lift passes that’ll take you and your bike up the mountain as many times as you want.
 This is perfect for those who don’t want to have to ride uphill to get the thrill of the downhill.

 Another option is to visit Cardrona.
-In the winter, Cardrona is a ski resort, but in the summer it is all about mountain biking.
-They have full-day lift passes that you can purchase online, as well as beginner packages that include all the gear you’re going to need.
+One of the best winter activities in New Zealand is to come when Cardrona is a ski resort.
+But in the summer it is all about mountain biking here.
+They have full-day lift passes that you can purchase online, as well as this beginner package that includes all the gear you’re going to need.